 The Associated Press sums up the range of emotion after the decision was announced: After health care bill’s withdrawal, elation and anger.
 It also points out the “winners, losers and a few in between.”

 On Facebook, Ezra Klein of Vox said that was not the headline he expected to see today.

 Reporter Robert Costa of The Washington Post recounts the stunning phone call in which Trump told him the bill was no longer up for consideration.

-Fox News says Trump is blaming Democrats for the bill’s failure, though Joanne Kenen, AHCJ’s core topic leader on health reform, points out in a tweet that “They didn’t need a single Democratic vote under the process they chose to follow.”
+Fox News says Trump is blaming Democrats for the bill’s failure, though Joanne Kenen, AHCJ’s core topic leader on Health Policy, points out in a tweet that “They didn’t need a single Democratic vote under the process they chose to follow.”

 trump keeps blaming Democrats for failure.
 They didn’t need a single Democratic vote under the process they chose to follow. #ACA